Artificial Intelligence for Robotics Curriculum

 This prepares students for subsequent work with large language models (LLMs), shifting from using AI tools to understanding the principles underlying them.

-Learning AI Through Games and Systems
+Learning AI Through Systems

 Not all learning happens through abstract examples.